 Photo credits: ELEKTRA GmbH

-The high-resolution image material is available to download.
+The high-resolution image material is available here to download.

 About the company

 ELEKTRA GmbH, a member of EHLEBRACHT Group, is a leading German manufacturer of technically innovative, highly functional lighting systems and a system supplier for plastics and electrical engineering in the furniture, kitchen, store outfitting and industry.
 Alongside the highest product quality, the company also strives for an environmentally friendly approach.
 ELEKTRA not only focuses on intelligent solutions, but also on increasingly sustainable manufacturing processes.
 With 1,200 employees worldwide in Germany, USA and China, ELEKTRA supplies its worldwide customers with ready-to-connect lights and lighting systems as well as products for OEM partners.
 For more information, see: www.elektra.de/en